Disruptive innovation: Low-end disruption

 "Low-end disruption" occurs when the rate at which products improve exceeds the rate at which customers can adopt the new performance.
 Therefore, at some point the performance of the product overshoots the needs of certain customer segments.
 At this point, a disruptive technology may enter the market and provide a product that has lower performance than the incumbent but that exceeds the requirements of certain segments, thereby gaining a foothold in the market.

 In low-end disruption, the disruptor is focused initially on serving the least profitable customer, who is happy with a good enough product.
 This type of customer is not willing to pay premium for enhancements in product functionality.
 Once the disruptor has gained a foothold in this customer segment, it seeks to improve its profit margin.
 To get higher profit margins, the disruptor needs to enter the segment where the customer is willing to pay a little more for higher quality.
 To ensure this quality in its product, the disruptor needs to innovate.
 The incumbent will not do much to retain its share in a not-so-profitable segment, and will move up-market and focus on its more attractive customers.
 After a number of such encounters, the incumbent is squeezed into smaller markets than it was previously serving.
 And then, finally, the disruptive technology meets the demands of the most profitable segment and drives the established company out of the market.

 New market disruption

 "New market disruption" occurs when a product fits a new or emerging market segment that is not being served by existing incumbents in the industry.
-Some scholars note that the creation of a new market is a defining feature of disruptive innovation, particularly in the way it tend to improve products or services differently in comparison to normal market drivers.
+Some scholars note that the creation of a new market is a defining feature of disruptive innovation, particularly in the way it tends to improve products or services differently in comparison to normal market drivers.
 It initially caters to a niche market and proceeds on defining the industry over time once it is able to penetrate the market or induce consumers to defect from the existing market into the new market it created.